1And when they drew near to Jerusalem, to Bethphage and Bethany at the Mount of Olives, he sends two of his disciples

 30The baptism of John, was it from heaven or from people?
 Answer me.”

-31And they discussed among themselves, saying, “If we say, ‘From heaven,’ he will say, ‘Why then did you not believe him?’
+31And they discussed among themselves, saying, “If we say, ‘From heaven,’ he will say, ‘Then why did you not believe him?’

-32But should we say, ‘From people’”—they were afraid of the people, for indeed, they all held John to be a prophet.
+32But if we say, ‘From people…’” (they were afraid of the people, for indeed, they all considered John to be a prophet).